kajzerkasia/kajzerkasia/README.md

 ###  Hi there 👋

-I am learning programming over a year and slowly thinking about starting a career in IT.
+I am learning programming over a year and want to start a career in IT.
 Currently working on a project in React + Typescript + Node.js + Express.js + SQL (private repository for now).

 ###  💻 What tech stack I'm currently working with